 I was always asking myself, why line of balance method is not widely used in construction projects?
-Then I realized that because it is mainly used in the repetitive projects such as roads, pipelines, and other projects which have less dependencies between activities.
+Then I realized that because it is mainly used in the repetitive projects such as roads, pipelines, and other projects with less dependencies.
 Furthermore, I saw few graphs of the scheduling using Line of Balance and the first impression was it looks complicated.
-Accordingly, I decided not to proceed and study further about this planning technique and I kept the bar chart method as my main scheduling technique.
+Accordingly, I decided not to proceed and study further about this planning technique.
 However, during one of my training sessions with new engineers, we discussed the line of balance method, and I asked them to explain it to me as they understand.
 To be honest, at this point my information about the LOB method was very generic and I never thought it could be a useful planning method.

 Surprisingly, the fresh engineers explained this method to me and I found it is very simple.
 Then, I start thinking and researching how we can use this simple method in our complicated projects?
 There are some software like TILOS which deal with LOB method similarly to Oracle Primavera which deals with Critical Path Method (CPM).
 However, I wanted to start my investigation using my favorite planning tool Microsoft Excel.
 Accordingly, I would like to share with you my results in this article, the application of LOB method in construction projects using Excel tool.